European badger: Description

 European badgers are powerfully built animals with small heads, thick, short necks, stocky, wedge-shaped bodies and short tails.
-Their feet are plantigrade or semi-digitigrade and short, with five toes on each foot.
-The limbs are short and massive, with naked lower surfaces on the feet.
-The claws are strong, elongated and have an obtuse end, which assists in digging.
+Their feet are either plantigrade or semi-digitigrade and short, with five toes on each foot.
+The limbs are short and massive, with bare lower surfaces on the feet.
+The claws are strong and elongated with an obtuse end to facilitate digging.
 The claws are not retractable, and the hind claws wear with age.
 Old badgers sometimes have their hind claws almost completely worn away from constant use.
 Their snouts, which are used for digging and probing, are muscular and flexible.
-The eyes are small and the ears short and tipped with white.
+Their eyes are small, and their ears are short and tipped with white.
 Whiskers are present on the snout and above the eyes.

-Boars typically have broader heads, thicker necks and narrower tails than sows, which are sleeker, have narrower, less domed heads and fluffier tails.
-The guts of badgers are longer than those of red foxes, reflecting their omnivorous diet.
-The small intestine has a mean length of 5.36 m and lacks a cecum.
-Both sexes have three pairs of nipples but these are more developed in females.
-European badgers cannot flex their backs as martens, polecats and wolverines can, nor can they stand fully erect like honey badgers, though they can move quickly at full gallop.
+Boars typically have broader heads, thicker necks and narrower tails than sows.
+Sows have sleeker bodies, narrower, less domed heads and fluffier tails.
+Badgers have longer guts than red foxes, reflecting their omnivorous diet.
+The small intestine has an average length of 5.36 m and lacks a cecum.
+Both sexes have three pairs of nipples, though these are more developed in females.
+European badgers cannot flex their backs like martens, polecats and wolverines, nor can they stand fully erect like honey badgers.
+However, they can move quickly at full gallop.

-Adults measure 25–30 cm in shoulder height, 60–90 cm in body length, 12–24 cm in tail length, 7.5–13 cm in hind foot length and 3.5–7 cm in ear height.
-Males (or boars) slightly exceed females (or sows) in measurements, but can weigh considerably more.
-Their weights vary seasonally, growing from spring to autumn and reaching a peak just before the winter.
+Adults measure 25–30 cm at the shoulder, 60–90 cm in body length, 12–24 cm in tail length, 7.5–13 cm in hind foot length and 3.5–7 cm in ear height.
+Males (or boars) exceed females (or sows) slightly in these measurements, but can weigh considerably more.
+Their weight varies seasonally, growing from spring to autumn and peaking just before winter.
 During the summer, European badgers commonly weigh 7–13 kg and 15–17 kg in autumn.

 The average weight of adults in the Białowieża Forest was 10.2 kg in spring but up to 19 kg in autumn, 46% higher than the spring low mass.
 In Woodchester Park, England, adults in spring weighed on average 7.9 kg and in fall average 9.5 kg.
 In Doñana National Park, average weight of adult badgers is reported as 6 to 7.95 kg, perhaps in accordance with Bergmann's rule, that its size decreases in relatively warmer climates.
 Sows can attain a top autumn weight of around 17.2 kg, while exceptionally large boars have been reported in autumn.

-The heaviest verified was 27.2 kg, though unverified specimens have been reported to 30.8 kg and even 34 kg (if so, the heaviest weight for any terrestrial mustelid).
+The heaviest verified specimen was 27.2 kg, though unverified reports have suggested weights of up to 30.8 kg and even 34 kg (if so, the heaviest weight for any terrestrial mustelid).
 If average weights are used, the European badger ranks as the second largest terrestrial mustelid, behind only the wolverine.
-Although their sense of smell is acute, their eyesight is monochromatic as has been shown by their lack of reaction to red lanterns.
+Although they have an acute sense of smell, their eyesight is monochromatic, as has been demonstrasted by their lack of reaction to red lanterns.
 Only moving objects attract their attention.
 Their hearing is no better than that of humans.